-The design factors provided in Tables 3 through 3.52 in the appendix can be used to approximate the standard errors of most sample estimates of totals and percentages.
+The design factors provided in Attachment A in the appendix can be used to approximate the standard errors of most sample estimates of totals and percentages.
 Design factors are given by subject for the United States, all 50 states, the District of Columbia, and Puerto Rico.
 The term "subject" refers to a characteristic, such as age for persons and tenure for HUs.
-The design factors reflect the effects of the actual sample design and estimation procedures used for the ACS.
-To approximate the standard error use the following formulas:
+The

-Total Formula:
+Total Formula